SecureHats/security-copilot/Lesson 1/README.md

 ### Creating our first manifest

-Now that we know what info we need for a manifest file, let's set it up for our first Microsoft Security CoPilot plugin.
+Now that we know what info we need for a manifest file, let's set it up for our first Microsoft CoPilot for Security plugin.
 1. Create a new file named `manifest.yaml`
 2. Copy and past the following example it to the manifest.yaml